bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 The output PLIO port throughput shows the value 1662.607566 MBYTES PER SEC (MBPS).
 To get the throughput in Sample per second, this throughput needs to be divided by four because the data type used is `cint16`, which is four bytes in size.
 This gives a throughput value of 415.65 MSPS.

 A more accurate throughput measurement can be made by measuring the steady state achieved in the final graph iteration.
 In vitis_analyzer, select the trace view and set markers to measure the throughput of this final iteration as shown below.
-Because each graph iteration processes 1024 samples, throughput = 1024/3.012 = 339.9 MSPS.
+Because each graph iteration processes 1024 samples, throughput = 1024/2.756 = 371.5 MSPS.

 Note: In the graph, select the output port which will show the net name, in this case it is net6.

 ![Initial_Port_Graph](./images/Initial_Port_Trace.png)

-The design requirement is to reach 1 GSPS, but the current performance is only **339.9 MSPS**.
+The design requirement is to reach 1 GSPS, but the current performance is only **371.5 MSPS**.

+Close the Vitis Analyzer.

 #### How to find the bottleneck in the design?
 Begin by examining the compiler report for each kernel to assess its performance.